zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

 In light of these recent events, I thought I would share some of the steps I take to make sure that my personal information and communications are secure.

-Disclaimer: Though I am quite knowledgable about computers and technology, I am by no means a computer security expert, so take everything I say here with a grain of salt.
+**Disclaimer:** Though I am quite knowledgable about computers and technology, I am by no means a computer security expert.
 These are just some of the security habits I practice.
 I have tried to order my suggestions here from simple and urgently necessary to complex and probably unnecessarily paranoid.
 It's up to you to decide whether they are worth following.

 ## 1. Always log in through HTTPS